Candl History, Family Crest & Coats of Arms

 Early Origins of the Candl family

-The surname Candl was first found in Norfolk
+The surname Candl was first found in Norfolk, where they held a family seat from ancient times.

 Early History of the Candl family